E3SM-Project/e3sm_diags/source/index.rst

 ..
-ACME Diags documentation master file, created by sphinx-quickstart on Tue Sep  5 17:27:47 2017.
+E3SM Diags documentation master file, created by sphinx-quickstart on Tue Sep  5 17:27:47 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.